wesselvdv/pgbouncer/doc/usage.md

 #### SHOW VERSION

-Show the PgBouncer version string.
+Show the pg_ddm version string.

 ### Process controlling commands

 #### PAUSE [db]

-PgBouncer tries to disconnect from all servers, first waiting for all queries to complete.
+pg_ddm tries to disconnect from all servers, first waiting for all queries to complete.
 The command will not return before all queries are finished.
 To be used at the time of database restart.